 Disclaimer: This post may contain affiliate links, which should you make a purchase from I will make a commission off of, at no cost to you.
 See full disclosure here

-As my baby has left the fourth trimester and slightly less needing of her mama to get off to sleep, I’ve found myself, most days, with a predictable half hour or so that I can dedicate to some form of self care.
+As my baby has left the fourth trimester and slightly less needing of her mama to get off to sleep I’ve found myself, most days, with a predictable half hour.
+In that half-hour I decided to dedicate it to self-care.

 I will admit that most days it is a conscious choice I have to make between “me time” and household maintenance or life admin.

-There’s a point to be made for cleaning as a form of self-care though if your mental health requires that.
+There’s a point to be made for cleaning as a form of self-care.
+Sometimes our mental health just needs that clean space.
 I know that my mind can’t function in a house that I deem to be chaotic.

 Self care ideas for moms